coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 form of a +1 to +5 resistance bonus on all saving throws (Fortitude, Reflex, and Will).

-Faint abjuration; CL 5th; Craft Wondrous Item, *resistance,* creator's caster level must be at least three times the cloak's bonus; Price 1,000 gp (+1), 4,000 gp (+2), 9,000 gp (+3), 16,000 gp (+4), 25,000 gp (+5);Weight 1 lb.
+Faint abjuration; CL 5th; Craft Wondrous Item, *resistance,* creator’s caster level must be at least three times the cloak’s bonus; Price 1,000 gp (+1), 4,000 gp (+2), 9,000 gp (+3), 16,000 gp (+4), 25,000 gp (+5);Weight 1 lb.